harrisonlab/phytophthora_fragariae/README.md

 Proteins that were predicted to contain signal peptides were identified using the following commands:

+sigP modified script only edits the name of the temporary directory to prevent a crash

 ```bash
 for Proteome in $(ls gene_pred/ORF_finder/*/*/*.aa_cat.fa)
 do